 14. Vending Machines (Cathays Park)

 a.
 The snack and drinks vending machines are operated by the Students' Union.
-Unfortunately, the Graduate Centre cannot give change for the machines but the Union provides a change machine on the second floor ‘kiosk’ near the main entrance.
+Unfortunately, the Graduate Centre cannot give change for the machines.

 b.
 Please report any problems with the machines to staff at Graduate Centre reception.
 We will organise for union staff to resolve the problem during office opening hours.
 Graduate Centre staff can issue refunds if necessary outside of office opening hours.

 a.
 All members of the University can access the University network via wireless service in the Graduate Centres; however your laptop must be registered in advance.
 Details are available here.

 b.
 Guest usage can be arranged for conference delegates but not for alumni, casual visitors or enrolled Cardiff students.